amysimmons/testing-javascript/README.md

 #### Enable an ESLint plugin

-The plugin allows us to see errors as we are coding, without having to run the `npm run lint` in the terminal.
-I used 'ESLint - Integrates ESLint JavaScript into VS Code by Dirk Baeumer'.
+The plugin allows us to see errors as we are coding, without having to `npm run lint` in the terminal.
+I used the plugin named 'ESLint - Integrates ESLint JavaScript into VS Code by Dirk Baeumer'.

 ### Prettier

 [Prettier][1] is a code formatter that formats our code for us when we save changes.
+It allows us to specify whether we want trailing commas, single or double quotes, tab width, etc.

 #### Install Prettier